AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 Low-power mode (DeepSleep mode) transition procedure

 Figure 2 shows the flow of RAM retention for low-power mode transition.
-In this method, when transitioning to a low-power mode, settings for RAM retention are performed.
+In this method, when transitioning to a low-power mode, settings for RAM retention are executed.
 The procedure to check the status of the write buffer and the RETAINED mode setting of RAM is the same.
-When the MCU enters a low- power mode, the main program execution stops.
-If a wakeup interrupt is generated, the MCU returns to Active mode.
+When the MCU enters a low-power mode, the main program execution stops.
+If a wakeup interrupt is generated, the MCU returns to the Active mode.

 Low-power mode (Hibernate mode) transition procedure

-To prevent unintentional overwriting of the backup data, you should consider not allowing other programs to access the backup data area of the application flash and RAM during data backup.
+To prevent unintentional overwriting of the backup data, consider disallowing other programs to access the backup data area of the application flash and RAM during data backup.
 In addition, you should ensure that the data transition time between the RAM and application flash meets your system requirements.

-Figure 3.
-Example of backup procedure for Hibernate mode
+Example of backup procedure for the Hibernate mode

 RAM retention procedure in reset